 The Insect Buzz are hand held placards that buzz quite loudly when their button is pressed.
 They are to be used in ecological protests and other opportunities where the user wants to remind others that insects are disappearing rapidly and that we will be in big trouble when they are gone.
 Or just make some noise.
 I have tested Insect Buzzes during protests with Strke4Climate and Extinction Rebellion in summer and Autumn 2019 in Cardiff and London.

 The plan is to have swarms of Insect Buzzes taking to the street during protest marches and other events.
-To this end I am working on making them cheap and reasonably easy to build, aiming to publish the instructions for anybody to make their own.

 There have already been several protoypes, leading to the current set of 4.
 Using leftover credit at a circuit board manufacturer I have made 50 circuits that I am planning to distribute in workshops like this one.